longturn/freeciv21/docs/Coding/packaging.rst

 macOS Package
 =============

-Apple |reg| uses a compressed file called an "Application Bundle" to install applications.
+Apple uses a compressed file called an "Application Bundle" to install applications.
 CMake CPack does not support building a bundle natively so we rely on a tool provided by Apple to do it ourselves.

 The main build steps are noted above.
 A key file in establishing the macOS package is :file:`dist/Info.plist`.